bsc-pm/tagaspi/README.md

 task-based programming model.
 However, in the near future, it is going to be compatible with a derived implementation of OpenMP.

+## References

+More information about this work can be found in the article below. **Citations to the TAGASPI library should reference this article**:

+* Sala, K., Macià, S., & Beltran, V. (2021, September). **Combining One-Sided Communications with Task-Based Programming Models**.
+In 2021 IEEE International Conference on Cluster Computing (CLUSTER).
+IEEE. *(Accepted, pending publication)*

 # Getting Started

 This section describes the software requirements of TAGASPI, the building and installation